DanLavine/willow/README.md

 in an end to end system I want to keep everything running smoothly.
 For full documentation on each of the services and where I would like to take them, you can check out the docs for each service directly.
 This small section is a highlight for what I want to work on at a glance:

-  1. Simplify the Locker client

-     * Having done the heartbeater for Willow, I would like to simplify the logic for the Locker client.
-I was trying to be to clever for handling shutdowns to ensure locks are all released.
-But I don't think that will be true after I can load things from disk.
-Something like a K8S node, which runs processes through docker could update the K8S node and then restart and still have a "lock" for the thing running through Docker.

-  3. Simplify the clients and ensure the API is properly documented with failure status codes
+  1. Simplify the clients and ensure the API is properly documented with failure status codes

      * I currently have things setup to need `content-type: application/json` headers which just make hings hard to use when trying out the service.
 I had a notion of have a "fast" api for only byte arrays, but I don't really need that to begin